- This event has passed.

 A day long excursion on Blanchisseuse Road into the beautiful habitat of the Northern Range of Trinidad may yield Collared Trogon, Ornate Hawk-Eagle, Lilac-tailed Parrotlet, Stripe-breasted Spinetail, Rufous-breasted Wren, Speckled Tanager, and many others.
-Some of the species possible on a night excursion to lower elevations from the lodge are Sulphury Flycatcher, Moriche Oriole, White-tailed Nightjar, Common Pauraque, Common Potoo, Tropical Screech-owl, and Spectacled Owl.
+Some of the species possible on a night excursion to lower elevations are Sulphury Flycatcher, Moriche Oriole, White-tailed Nightjar, Common Pauraque, Common Potoo, Tropical Screech-owl, and Spectacled Owl.
 Another day we will visit the Aripo savanna with the likelihood of watching Savanna Hawks soaring over the stunning landscape.

 On Tobago we have the opportunity to explore lower montane rainforest habitat.
-We will walk the Gilpin Trace Trail within the Tobago Main Ridge Forest Reserve, the oldest wildlife sanctuary in the Western Hemisphere, to look for species such as Yellow-legged Thrush, the near endemic White-tailed Sabrewing, Yellow-legged Thrush, and Blue-backed Manakin.
+We will walk the Gilpin Trace Trail within the Tobago Main Ridge Forest Reserve, the oldest wildlife sanctuary in the Western Hemisphere, to look for species such as the near endemic White-tailed Sabrewing, Yellow-legged Thrush, and Blue-backed Manakin.

 We will take a short trip on a glass-bottomed boat to the incredibly scenic island of Little Tobago to enjoy nesting seabirds (Brown Booby, Red-footed Booby, Magnificent Frigatebird).
 We will also have an opportunity to find the endemic Trinidad Motmot and to marvel at the Red-billed Tropicbirds gliding over their breeding grounds.
 Snorkeling equipment will be available for anyone that wishes to get a closer look at over thirty species of coral and countless tropical fish, easily viewed in the shallow reefs surrounding Little Tobago.